ztachip/ztachip/Documentation/Overview.md

 ## 3. DSA with ztachip

-ztachip is an opensourse DSA architecture.
+ztachip is an open-source DSA architecture.
 It is a novel architecture as far as we know.

 The primary objective for ztachip is to provide DSA that covers a wide range of